yale-redcap/yes3-exporter/documents/userguide.md

           <img src="media/Insert_one_export_item_per_field.png"  width="75%">

      b.
-Once you have chosen your display, click ‘**make it so**’.
+Once you have chosen your display, click ‘**Save**’.
 An asterisk will appear next to each unsaved item.

      c.
 After you have finished adding forms to the export items, save the changes.